 Appointments for Distance Learning students can be booked through our Online Language Support Hub.

 Please be aware that WAS appointments appear in the calendar up to 2 weeks in advance and you will only be able to view appointments that are available.
-Appointments are available but get booked quickly - see 'Booking tips' below.

-Booking tips New appointments usually appear in the Calendar every day so remember to check it regularly.
+Booking tips: New appointments usually appear in the Calendar every day so remember to check it regularly.
 Also, students sometimes cancel appointments so the appointment becomes available again - keep checking the Calendar!
 Finally, at certain times of year, we add appointments very late.
 This is because of staffing changes.
 We're sorry about this but please be aware that we're doing our best!